C/2023 P1 (Nishimura): Observational history

 Japanese amateur astronomer Hideo Nishimura discovered the comet in images he obtained using a 200-mm f/3 telephoto lens mounted on a Canon EOS 6D on 12 August 2023, when the comet was 1.0 AU from the Sun.
 He also found it in images he exposed the previous night.
 The comet upon discovery was located in the dawn sky and moving closer to the Sun and has been less than 50 degrees from the Sun since April 2023.
 Its apparent magnitude was estimated to be around 10–11.
 Pre-discovery images from 19, 24, and 25 January 2023 from PanSTARRS were identified by Robert Weryk extending the observation arc to seven months.
 The comet appeared in them as a stellar object with an apparent magnitude of about 22.

 The comet brightened rapidly and by 27 August its apparent magnitude was estimated to be 7.3 and its coma to have a diameter of 5 arcminutes, while a thin ion tail 1.5–2 degrees long is visible in photographs.
 The comet was spotted with the naked eye by Piotr Guzik on 8 September at an estimated magnitude of 4.7.
 The comet tail was up to 7.5 degrees long when imaged with CCD.
 On 12 September 2023 the comet passed 0.84 AU from Earth but was only 15 degrees from the glare of the Sun.

-On 17 September 2023 the comet came to perihelion 0.22 AU from the Sun.
+Between 1 and 14 September 2023, the comet was observed from the Solar Orbiter (SolO) mission, where four tail disconnection events were reported, caused by the interaction of a series of coronal mass ejections (CMEs) to Nishimura's tail.
+By 17 September 2023 the comet came to perihelion about 0.22 AU from the Sun.
 The comet appeared briefly in the evening sky in mid September, being 5 degrees over the horizon 30 minutes after sunset at 35° north latitude.
 Even though the comet reached a naked eye apparent magnitude of around +2, it was difficult to locate against the glare of the Sun.
 After perihelion, the comet became visible in the coronograph of STEREO, without showing signs of disintegration.
 The comet was also observed by Parker Solar Probe on 27-28 September 2023, during encounter 17.